Han8931/gorae/README.md

 ### Fetch arXiv metadata

-Commands:
+Gorae scan DOI or arXiv identifiers from new PDFs and populate metadata automatically.

+You can do this manually by

-* `:arxiv <id> [files...]`
+* Commands:
+    * `:autofetch [files...]` scans the current file (or specified files) for identifiers.

-Batch apply:
+* Batch apply:
     * Select multiple files, then run:
-  * `:arxiv -v` (applies to selected files)

-### Auto metadata detection

-Let Gorae scan PDFs for DOI or arXiv identifiers and populate metadata automatically:

-* `:autofetch [files...]` scans the current file (or specified files) for identifiers.
     * `:autofetch -v` applies to the current selection.

-Behind the scenes, Gorae uses Crossref (DOI) and the arXiv API, so the same network requirements as `:arxiv` apply.
-The command relies on `pdftotext`, so make sure Poppler tools are installed.

 ## Install